-- Characteristics: At this early stage of the project, the team are positive and looking forward to the tasks ahead.
+- Characteristics: At this early stage of the project, the team is positive and looking forward to the tasks ahead.
 Communication tends to be polite as team members are still getting to know each other.

 - Leadership Input: This phase requires strong input and guidance from the project manager.
-During this stage, discuss individual skills and interests; outline the goals and timelines of the project; agree roles and responsibilities, and establish ways of working.
+During this stage, discuss individual skills and interests; outline the goals and timelines of the project; agree on roles and responsibilities, and establish ways of working.